 Use Ctrl or “Command”+ “F” to search this page!

-VIDEO: Click on picture above to watch Steve Vondran, Esq. overview of BSA software audits!
+VIDEO: Click on the picture above to watch Steve Vondran, Esq. provide an overview of BSA software audits!
 Make sure to Click on the RED “V” for victory to subscribe to our Youtube channel.
-We are moving close to 1,900 subscribers and 290,000 page views.
+We are moving close to 40,000 subscribers and are over FOUR MILLION video views.
 We thank you all for your continued support!

-NOTE – Click if you are looking for information regarding responding to BitTorrent cases involving illegal P2P file sharing.
+NOTE – Click if you are looking for information regarding involving illegal P2P file sharing.
 This is the ultimate resource page for persons accused of illegal file sharing on the internet, such as Malibu Media and Strike 3 Holdings, LLC cases.

 TIP Use “Ctrl” + “F” on your keyboard to quickly search this page!